ibrahim-sakr/he-event-system/README.md

-add more than listener at once all listeners paths must be relative to the root path of the project there is an example for listener Module the this folder
+add more than listener at once all listeners paths must be relative to the root path of the project there is an example for listener Module in this folder

     Dispatcher.addListeners('EventName', [
         './ListenerModuleOne',